-SEATTLE, Washington – The latest Disease Control Priorities 3rd Edition (DCP3) volume on cancer, available today, gathers essential cost-effective information to provide evidence-based guidance to decision makers worldwide.
-It’s available and accessible online now at www.dcp-3.org/cancer and through the World Bank’s Open Knowledge Repository.
+SEATTLE, Washington – The latest Disease Control Priorities 3rd Edition (DCP3) volume on cancer, available today, gathers essential information on effectiveness, cost-effectiveness, feasibility and affordability of a range of interventions to provide evidence-based guidance to decision makers worldwide.
+It is available online now at www.dcp-3.org/cancer and through the World Bank’s Open Knowledge Repository.

-For an estimated $1.70-$5.70 per capita, low- and middle-income countries can offer an “essential package” of cancer control interventions, which can be tailored to local conditions.
-This package includes cost-effective cancer prevention, screening, and treatment services that go beyond those which are feasible only at the primary care level.
+For an estimated $1.70-$5.70 per capita, low- and middle-income countries can offer the model “essential package” of cancer control interventions, which can be tailored to local conditions.
+This package includes cost-effective cancer prevention, treatment and palliative care services that go beyond those that are feasible only at the primary care level.
 The volume also addresses the financial impact that cancer can have on household economies and how this impact varies by family, education, literacy, and income levels.

 The strategies and services discussed are meant to provide a foundation upon which low- and middle-income countries can expand their cancer control through the adaptation of such services according to the country’s specific health needs and economic feasibility.
 Susan Horton, editor and Professor at the University of Waterloo, explains, “Given the anticipated increases in public spending on health, it is estimated that the majority of LMICs will be able to implement a locally customized essential package of services by 2030.”